drone/docs/content/pipeline/docker/syntax/cloning/auth.md

 # Security Consideration

-The clone credentials are injected into to your pipeline environment which means a malicious collaborator could submit a patch (to your pipeline configuration, unit tests, etc) that attempts to expose these credentials during pipeline execution.
+__If your repository is private__ or requires authentication to clone, the clone credentials are injected into to your pipeline environment which means a malicious collaborator could submit a patch (to your pipeline configuration, unit tests, etc) that attempts to expose these credentials during pipeline execution.
 Drone provides options, described below, to mitigate these risks.

 ## Limit Clone Credentials